 Responsible horse owners aim to minimise the wormers they give their horses, basing their parasite control on the evidence of worms being present rather than treating routinely.
-There is however one dangerous parasitic stage of the small redworm that we can’t test for (yet!) that can have fatal consequences.
-Instead we need to treat proactively for this – in most cases with a moxidectin wormer or alternatively a 5 day fenbendazole.
-We can also use this opportunity to test to ensure our worming has been effective, particularly if using the later chemical.
+There is one dangerous parasitic stage of the small redworm that we need to be particularly aware of at this time of year as it can have fatal consequences.
+If risk dictates then either a moxidectin wormer or alternatively a 5 day fenbendazole are licensed to treat larval stages of the small redworm.
+We can also use this opportunity to reduction test to ensure our worming has been effective, particularly if using the latter chemical.

 CHOOSING a TREATMENT FOR ENCYSTED REDWORM

-We advise putting one (or in exceptional cases two) doses into your worm control programme as a preventative against the possibility of encysted redworm (cyathastome) larvae.
-This is best done in the winter months between December and February and preferably after a few hard frosts.
+If your horse requires treatment for encysted redworm we advise putting one (or in exceptional cases two) doses into your worm control programme.
+This is best done in the winter months between December and February.

 Only two chemicals, moxidectin (in Equest and Equest Pramox) and five day courses of fenbendazole (Panacur Equine Guard) are licenced for the treatment of these encysted stages of small redworm.
 Moxidectin is the preferred treatment in most cases, particularly if you are also looking to target bots at the same time, because of widespread resistance to fenbendazole.

 Equest contains only moxidectin while Equest Pramox has the addition of praziquantel meaning it also treats tapeworm.
 We would recommend testing for tapeworm first with the EquiSal tapeworm test and only giving the combination drug if you need to.
 More than 77% of horses won't need that extra chemical!